Dutch oven whole stewed chicken is one of our family favorites.

 A rich and succulent shredded chicken cooked in one pot.

-Add the onion and garlic to the pot and sauté it around the chicken until they start to brown.
+- Add the onion and garlic to the pot and sauté them around the chicken until they start to brown.
 Add the herbs if desired.

-Remove the lid and flip the chicken over in the both.
-Cook the chicken breast side up for another hour and 15 minutes.
-The size of the chicken will effect the cooking time.
+- Remove the lid and flip the chicken over in the broth.
+Cook the chicken breast side up for another 1 hour and 15 minutes.
+The size of the chicken will affect the cooking time.
 The chicken is done when a leg bone will pull off easily.

 This shredded chicken dish is delicious served over Spanish rice or cauliflower rice!